Wayne Journell, University of North Carolina at Greensboro

 Stephanie C. Serriere is a Professor of Social Studies Education at Indiana University Purdue University Columbus (IUPUC) and an affiliate faculty member at the Pennsylvania State University.
 Her research interests include critical civic education, social justice education, and specifically how schools position children as civic agents and their civic participation, education, and engagement.

 Carla van Boxtel is a Professor of History Education at the University of Amsterdam and Director of the Dutch Center of Social Studies.
 Her research interests include historical reasoning, concept learning in social studies, dialogic teaching, and history learning in museums and outside school contexts.

 Stephanie van Hover is Professor of Social Studies Education and currently serving as Chair of the Department of Curriculum, Instruction, and Special Education at the Curry School of Education at the University of Virginia.
 Her research interests include examining different aspects of teaching and learning of history in standards-based settings.

 Phillip J. VanFossen is the Interim Dean of the College of Education at Purdue University where he also serves as the Ackerman Distinguished Professor of Social Studies Education and Director of the Ackerman Center for Democratic Citizenship.
 He also serves as the Associate Director of the Purdue University Center for Economic Education and teaches introductory economics courses for the Economics department.
-His research explores the use of digital resources in teaching and learning economics.
+He is also the Faculty Athletics Representative for Purdue.

 Bronwyn E. Wood is a Senior Lecturer at the Faculty of Education in Victoria University of Wellington, New Zealand.
 Her research interests centre broadly on social studies and citizenship education, youth citizenship participation, and themes of social class, belonging, and peace.

 Ashley N. Woodson is Dean of the School of Public Purpose and Professional Advancement at Albion College.
 Her research examines how Black adolescents interpret histories of human rights struggle, with particular interest in the racial and civic identities of Black girls.

 Christine Woyshner is a Professor of Social Studies Education at Temple University.
 She researches the role of civic voluntary associations in the history of education and the history of social studies.
 She also has written extensively on race, gender, and social justice in the K-12 curriculum.